Our Lady of the Sacred Heart High School

 FINANCIAL AID INFORMATION

-The 2024-25 FAFSA Will Not Open Until DECEMBER of 2023
+The 2024-25 FAFSA Is Now Open

 If you are the parent of a senior who is planning to pursue post-secondary education at a college, university, trade or technical school, you may apply for federal student aid by filling out the Free Application for Federal Student Aid, or FAFSA